×

 People living in Le Lamentin were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Le Lamentin, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sundresses.
 Don't forget to pack a good amount of swimwear as you will be surrounded by beautiful beaches.
 Pack a sturdy pair of sandals for everyday wear and a pair of comfortable walking shoes for exploring the island.
 Also, include a hat, sunglasses, and a high SPF sunscreen to protect yourself from the strong sun.
 You should also pack a lightweight rain jacket or umbrella as Martinique experiences rainfall throughout the year.
 If you plan on dining out or attending events, pack some smart-casual outfits.
 Remember to pack all necessary toiletries, medications, and a first-aid kit.
 However, keep in mind that most items can be purchased locally.
 Don't forget to bring your important documents such as passport, driver's license, and medical records.
 Pack a universal power adapter as Martinique uses European-style plugs.
 If you enjoy snorkeling or diving, consider packing your own gear.
 Lastly, pack some items that remind you of home to help with the transition.
-This could be photos, favorite books, or comfort food," said one expat in Le Lamentin.
+This could be photos, favorite books, or comfort food," wrote one member in Le Lamentin.

 Where should I setup a bank account in Le Lamentin?